awsdocs/amazon-emr-management-guide/doc_source/emr-studio-configure-workspace.md

 + **Commands** – Offers a keyboard\-driven way to search for and run JupyterLab commands\.
 For more information, see the [Command palette](https://jupyterlab.readthedocs.io/en/latest/user/commands.html) page in the JupyterLab documentation\.
 + **Notebook Tools** – Lets you select and set options such as cell slide type and metadata\.
 The **Notebook Tools** option appears in the left sidebar after you open a notebook file\.
 + **Open Tabs** – Lists the open documents and activities in the main work area so that you can jump to an open tab\.
 For more information, see the [Tabs and single\-document mode](https://jupyterlab.readthedocs.io/en/latest/user/interface.html#tabs-and-single-document-mode) page in the JupyterLab documentation\.
++ **Collaboration** – Lets you enable or disable Workspace collaboration, and manage collaborators\.
+To see the **Collaboration** panel, you must have the necessary permissions\.
+For more information, see [Set ownership for Workspace collaboration](emr-studio-user-permissions.md#emr-studio-workspace-collaboration-permissions)\.

 ## Explore notebook examples<a name="emr-studio-notebook-examples"></a>